antonioIannotta/LSS-documentation/docs/index.md

 A fully digitalized parking system that guarantees reliable information on parking space availability can be a viable solution.
 Such a system would enable citizens to trust that they can find a parking space when they need it.

 In order to do that we want to create an application that allows users to find parking slots nearby, occupy one of them and, if needed, extend the occupation.
+The application should have a user-friendly interface with several screens, including a login screen, a signup screen for new users, a password change screen and a home page for finding available parking slots nearby.

 ### Requirements